ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ### Available Test Category
 In the following two sections, the optional `--test-category` parameter can be used to specify the category of tests to run.
 You can specify multiple categories separated by spaces.
 Available options include:

+* Available test groups:
-- `all`: Run all test categories.
+  * `all`: All test categories.
-    - This is the default option if no test category is provided.
+    * This is the default option if no test category is provided.
+  * `live`: All user-contributed live test categories.
+  * `non_live`: All not-user-contributed test categories (the opposite of `live`).
-- `ast`: Abstract Syntax Tree tests.
+  * `ast`: Abstract Syntax Tree tests.
-- `executable`: Executable code evaluation tests.
+  * `executable`: Executable code evaluation tests.
-- `python`: Tests specific to Python code.
+  * `python`: Tests specific to Python code.
-- `non-python`: Tests for code in languages other than Python, such as Java and JavaScript.
+  * `non_python`: Tests for code in languages other than Python, such as Java and JavaScript.
-- `python-ast`: Python Abstract Syntax Tree tests.
+  * `python_ast`: Python Abstract Syntax Tree tests.
-- Individual test categories:
+* Available individual test categories:
-    - `simple`: Simple function calls.
+  * `simple`: Simple function calls.
-    - `parallel_function`: Multiple function calls in parallel.
+  * `parallel`: Multiple function calls in parallel.
-    - `multiple_function`: Multiple function calls in sequence.
+  * `multiple`: Multiple function calls in sequence.
-    - `parallel_multiple_function`: Multiple function calls in parallel and in sequence.
+  * `parallel_multiple`: Multiple function calls in parallel and in sequence.
+  * `java`: Java function calls.
+  * `javascript`: JavaScript function calls.
-    - `executable_simple`: Executable function calls.
+  * `exec_simple`: Executable function calls.
-    - `executable_parallel_function`: Executable multiple function calls in parallel.
+  * `exec_parallel`: Executable multiple function calls in parallel.
-    - `executable_multiple_function`: Executable multiple function calls in sequence.
+  * `exec_multiple`: Executable multiple function calls in parallel.
-    - `executable_parallel_multiple_function`: Executable multiple function calls in parallel and in sequence.
+  * `exec_parallel_multiple`: Executable multiple function calls in parallel and in sequence.
-    - `java`: Java function calls.
-    - `javascript`: JavaScript function calls.
-    - `rest`: REST API function calls.
+  * `rest`: REST API function calls.
-    - `relevance`: Function calls with irrelevant function documentation.
+  * `irrelevance`: Function calls with irrelevant function documentation.
+  * `live_simple`: User-contributed simple function calls.
+  * `live_multiple`: User-contributed multiple function calls in sequence.
+  * `live_parallel`: User-contributed multiple function calls in parallel.
+  * `live_parallel_multiple`: User-contributed multiple function calls in parallel and in sequence.
+  * `live_irrelevance`: User-contributed function calls with irrelevant function documentation.
+  * `live_relevance`: User-contributed function calls with relevant function documentation.
-- If no test category is provided, the script will run all available test categories. (same as `all`)
+* If no test category is provided, the script will run all available test categories. (same as `all`)

-> If you want to run the `all` or `executable` or `python` category, make sure to register your REST API keys in `function_credential_config.json`.
+> If you want to run the `all`, `non_live`, `executable` or `python` category, make sure to register your REST API keys in `function_credential_config.json`.
 This is because Gorilla Openfunctions Leaderboard wants to test model's generated output on real world API!

-> If you do not wish to provide API keys for REST API testing, set `test-category` to `ast` or any non-executable category.
+> If you do not wish to provide API keys for REST API testing, set `test-category` to any non-executable category.

-> By setting the `--api-sanity-check` flag, or `-c` for short, if the test categories include `executable`, the evaluation process will perform the REST API sanity check first to ensure that all the API endpoints involved during the execution evaluation process are working properly.
+> By setting the `--api-sanity-check` flag, or `-c` for short, if the test categories include any executable categories (eg, the test name contains `exec`), the evaluation process will perform the REST API sanity check first to ensure that all the API endpoints involved during the execution evaluation process are working properly.
 If any of them are not behaving as expected, we will flag those in the console and continue execution.

 ## Evaluating the LLM generations